New Zealand UPDATED 12/05

 Travel and border restrictions

-The New Zealand Government has put in place a four-stage threat system as the latest part of New Zealand's strategy to combat coronavirus.
-New Zealand is currently at Alert Level 4 which requires New Zealanders who are outside of essential services to stay at home.
+The New Zealand Government has put in place a four-stage threat system to combat COVID-19 in New Zealand.
+New Zealand is currently at Alert Level 3 but will move to Alert Level 2 on Thursday 14 May.
 For the restrictions under each Alert Level please click here.
 For detailed information and what you need to know about COVID-19, please visit the Government's Unite Against Covid Website.

 The New Zealand Government has issued advice that New Zealanders do not travel overseas and for New Zealand travellers to return home.
 For the latest on New Zealand border control including the recent announcements visit the Immigration NZ website.
 For more information on how to self-isolate, please visit the Ministry of Health website here.